ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

-Problem 1: Investigating the Range as a Function of the Angle of Projection Motivation
+# Problem 1: Investigating the Range as a Function of the Angle of Projection

+## Motivation

 Projectile motion, while seemingly simple, provides a rich framework for exploring core principles of classical mechanics.
-The goal of this problem is to analyze how the range of a projectile depends on its angle of projection.
+The goal of this problem is to analyze how the **range** of a projectile depends on its **angle of projection**.

 Despite the apparent simplicity of launching an object into the air, the underlying physics involves a delicate interplay between vertical and horizontal motion, governed by both linear and quadratic relationships.
 These relationships are influenced by parameters such as: